Atheist Life Hacks: How To Lunch With Old Mormons

 “We’ll make a believer out of you, yet!”

-I mean, you expect this shit from Mormons, being as they’re like the fucking Borg, just roaming space trying to usurp souls for their jeebot farm.
+I mean, you expect this shit from Mormons, being as they’re like the fucking Borg, just roaming space trying to usurp souls for the planet Kolob.
 But it still pissed me off.

 I sat down steaming.
 I can’t fucking stand it when people think they’re doing you a favour by trying to get you to believe their twisted bullshit.